 Paul Perreault has encountered a few surprises while helping grow what was once a small entity owned by the Australian government into the world’s fifth largest biotechnology company.
 The biggest surprise may be that he finds himself in the CEO’s office at all.

 “It was not a journey that I sought out,” he said.
 “A series of learning experiences and unexpected opportunities led me to where I am today.”

 Perreault is the CEO and Managing Director of CSL Limited.
-Through its two businesses: CSL Behring, a global leader in providing life-saving biotherapies for people stricken with rare and serious diseases, with operational headquarters in King of Prussia, Pennsylvania; and Seqirus, the world’s second largest influenza vaccine provider, CSL’s life-saving medicines now reach patients in more than 60 countries.
+Through its two businesses: CSL Behring, a global leader in providing life-saving biotherapies for people stricken with rare and serious diseases, with operational headquarters in King of Prussia, Pa.; and Seqirus, the world’s second largest influenza vaccine provider, CSL’s life-saving medicines now reach patients in more than 60 countries.